Updated: Jan 26

 What exactly does "open to life" and "discernment about family size" look like?
 Does God appear (burning bush-style) and declare “it’s time for you to have another baby.”?
 What if you mess up and miss what God is wanting from you?

-In other words, perfectly spaced children with complete certainty about when to have each child (and zero complications with the conceiving and carrying process) and an air of smug "NFP is so easy" rising above the coordinated outfits and freshly detailed SUV (because in this fantasy, you aren't a minivan mom).
+In other words, perfectly spaced children with complete certainty about when to have each child (and zero complications with the conceiving and carrying process) who will live in coordinated outfits and freshly detailed SUV (because in this fantasy, you aren't a minivan mom).

 So obviously NOTHING went to plan.